ar-sht/tkinter-practice/abq-agrilabs/ABQ_DATA_ENTRY/docs/documentation.rst

     - The CSV file must include all fields listed in the data dictionary.
     - The CSV headers will avoid cryptic abbreviations.
-  * have inputs that:
+  * Have inputs that:
     - ignore meaningless keystrokes
     - display an error if the value is invalid on focusout
     - display an error if a required field is empty on focusout
-  * prevent saving the record when errors are present
+  * Prevent saving the record when errors are present
   * Enforce correct datatypes per field.
 Non-functional Requirements:
   * Enforce reasonable limits on data entered, per the data dict.